Whose shocks are you riding on?

 Every vehicle model is engineered to provide a unique ride and handling experience.
 Monroe OE shock engineers meet these requirements by designing innovative, high-quality shocks for each corresponding model.
 This same approach can be seen in the Monroe aftermarket range, where each shock absorber is designed and tuned to provide a truly OE-style ride.
 For more than a century, this approach has helped make Monroe a leading choice among vehicle manufacturers, mechanics and – above all – drivers worldwide.

 The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
 We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.

-*The calculation for 800 million kilometers is based on Monroe's OE and Aftermarket shock absorber production and the average kilometers driven.
+*The calculation for 500 million miles is based on Monroe's OE and Aftermarket shock absorber production and the average miles driven.
 The calculation for 1/5 of all new passenger vehicle models is based on worldwide light vehicle production and Monroe's OE shock absorber production of 2019.

 other articles that might interest you

 Why choosing Monroe for your shocks?

 When replacing worn shocks, automotive service professionals understand they only have one chance to get it right.